-If you’d like to save yourself from the headaches that come with change-outs, then PTFE may be the answer to your problem.
+Are you spending too much time and money on costly change-outs?
+Would you like save yourself from the headaches that come with change-outs?
+Then PTFE may be the answer to your problem.
 Our brief video guide will provide some information on how PTFE membrane works and its benefits when its added to your filter media.

 Hi this is Bob from US Air Filtration.

-Would you like to get twice the life out of your filter bags and reduce those costly change-outs?
+- Do you want to get twice the life out of your filter bags and reduce costly change-outs?

-Would you like your dust collection system to capture more dust?
+- What if your dust collection system captured more dust?

-Would you like to get more consistent airflow or suction through your dust collection system while reducing wear and tear and reducing maintenance costs?
+- Would you like to get consistent airflow or suction through your dust collection system while reducing wear and tear and reducing maintenance costs?